tiangolo/uwsgi-nginx-flask-docker/README.md

 **tiangolo/meinheld-gunicorn-flask** will give you about 400% (4x) the performance of this image (**tiangolo/uwsgi-nginx-flask**).

-It is very simlar to **tiangolo/uwsgi-nginx-flask**, so you can still use many of the ideas described here.
+It is very similar to **tiangolo/uwsgi-nginx-flask**, so you can still use many of the ideas described here.

 ---